-Contribute entries to the on-line register
+Contribute entries to the Register

 Within a policy framework set by the AWAP Management Committee, the Executive Officer is responsible for ensuring the integrity of the Register, including the maintenance of high academic standards in the preparation of entries.
 It is her decision whether entries are suitable for inclusion in the Register.
-In view of this, you may wish to discuss your proposed entry with her before completing the pro forma.

 The Executive Officer is also responsible for the allocation of priorities within a given work program, including when time may be allocated to upload one-off entries to the Register.

 As the NFAW is a not for profit organisation, funds are tight and an entry loading charge may be applied.
 The Executive Officer can advise you as to whether such a charge will apply.